hipe/tmx/sakin-agac-doc/418-thoughts-on-expressing-collection-metadata.md

 ## <a name=H></a> provision: custom keyers

-this provision holds that you can provide a function that "derives" a human key per each item through arbitrary means. [#423] is dedicated to tracking a more detailed look at this (as "pipeline"). #coverpoint1.6
+this provision holds that you can provide a function that "derives" a human key per each item through arbitrary means. [#423.B] shows how a keyer can work in conjunction with a mapper, in our "pipeline workflow".
+(#coverpoint1.6)

-## <a name=I> provision: the leftmost column in the markdown table is..
+## <a name=I.2> provision: the leftmost column in the markdown table is..

 ..by default the "human key" field.. we don't want to be fully married to this but it's a cost-saving shortcut.

+## <a name="I.3.1"></a> feature-ish: map for sync

+(first read the description in the UI referenced with this tag then return to here.) having not yet fully realized [#423.C] full, arbitray functional pipelines to the extent that we would like, we for now have this more hard-coded action for inspecting a producer stream after its various mappings, filters etc are applied.

+## <a name="I.3.2"></a> feature: far deny list

+this "feature" is an outcropping of feature [#418.I.3.1] "map for sync" (immediately above); that is it is a necessary byproduct of the wish to inspect data in our pipeline and still meet the various requirements of the consuming script. longer explanation at [#423.D].

+## <a name="I.4"></a> feature: custom mapper oldschool

+away at [#423.C] custom pipes, probably.

+## <a name="I.5"></a> feature: static arguments to map makers

+(this article is a stub)